|N9EWO Review :

 Manual covers the simple replacement instructions.
 IMPORTANT : Be sure and do a total reset right after it's replaced (again see the manual on how to do this).
 This is REQUIRED !!

 **** VERY IMPORTANT INFORMATION **** : The Dallas / Maxim DS1643 is discontinued and unavailable.
 Please do NOT ask me were one can purchase as I cannot help.
 The actual current part number / name is : "Maxim DS1643-100+" (the + at the end means "lead free" version).
-Again, it is REQUIRED for operation of the receiver and the internal battery does die in about 10 to 15 years of activated use.
+These contain an internal lithium battery which does die in about 10 to 15 years of activated use.
 Of course early (non A?) versions used a coin type lithium cell in a holder and is not valid here.
-Sadly this will probably be the total demise of these excellent receivers in time ?
-If anyone has details of any work around for this MAJOR downfall, please let me know and will add the information here.

 I will NOT be held responsible